 - We are party to total rate of return swaps which are treated as non-hedge derivatives.
-For further information on these investments, see "- Liquidity and Capital Resources." - We have made investments in four unconsolidated subsidiaries.
+For further information on these investments, see "- Liquidity and Capital Resources." - We have made investments in three unconsolidated subsidiaries, one of which is dormant at June 30, 2008.